Laureate’s COVID-19 Response

 What does the COVID-19 pandemic mean for students in your major markets?

 This pandemic will result in lasting changes to higher education – many of which have been emerging trends for many years and have been accelerated during this period.
-This includes providing maximum flexibility to students and using technology to expand and enhance the learning experience, rather than simply move a class from campus to online.
+This includes providing maximum flexibility to students and using technology to expand and enhance the learning experience, rather than simply moving a class from campus to online.

 All Laureate universities are currently focused on planning for a safe return to campus.
 Most universities will adopt a phased approach, prioritizing classes that require use of labs and other physical resources.
 Consistent with local regulations and health authority recommendations, we will implement a range of precautions to protect the health and safety of our students, faculty and staff and to accommodate the return of activity on our campuses.